Suryansh-Dey/neovim-config/README.md

 # Tip to find a keybinding
 Go to `~/.config/nvim/lua/mappings.lua`, and search for the action.
 You will probably get it's corresponding keybinding here.
 - `desc` tells what this key binding does so you can search using `/` to get related keybinding.
-- The second argument of `map` represents the key stoke need to the action.
+- The second argument of `map` represents the key stoke needed for the action.

 OR just google or chatGPT like: *what is the NVChad keymap for opening terminal*.
 (Answer: *`A-i` for full screen and `A-v` or `A-h` for vertical and horizontal terminal*)